MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-deploy.md

     - eks-to-aks
 ---

-# Deploy an AWS web application to Azure
+# Deploy an Amazon Web Services (AWS) web application to Azure

-In this article, you deploy the [Yelb application][yelb] to the [Azure Kubernetes Service (AKS)][aks] cluster you created in the previous article.
+In this article, you deploy the [Yelb application][yelb] to the [Azure Kubernetes Service (AKS)][aks] cluster you created in the [previous article](./eks-web-prepare.md).

 ## Check the environment

-Before you deploy the application, ensure that your AKS cluster is properly configured.
+Before you deploy the application, ensure that your AKS cluster is properly configured using the following commands:

 1. List the namespaces in your cluster using the `kubectl get namespace` command.